KryvavyiPotii/drone-network-proto/README.md

 * Green circle - command center transmission area.
 * Yellow circle - destination point.
+* Orange circle - transmission area of an attacker device that executes GPS spoofing attack.
 * Red circle - transmission area of an electronic warfare device that suppresses GPS signal.
   On contact a drone loses its global position and moves in the same horizontal direction in which it moved before the contact.
 * Blue circle - transmission area of an electronic warfare device that suppresses control signal or an attacker device that spreads malware.